Group Size Limitation

 Vehicles and Parking

-Due to limited parking at each park site/parking area, education groups are allowed no more than 5 vehicles at Craters of the Moon during their visit.
+Due to limited parking at each stop, education groups are allowed no more than 5 vehicles at Craters of the Moon during their visit.

 Academic Fee Waivers

 Classes or groups from accredited academic institutions may apply for a fee waiver.
 Academic fee waivers are not granted automatically.
 Educational groups must apply and meet the criteria to receive a fee waiver.
-There are three criteria to qualify for an academic fee waiver: eligibility, educational purpose, and relevance of park resources or facilities.
+There are two criteria to qualify for an academic fee waiver: eligibility and educational purpose or relevance of park resources or facilities.
 Groups that choose to not make a reservation or apply for an academic fee waiver will be charged the standard entrance fee per vehicle.
 Find out more information about fees & passes.

-Additional details are available at www.nps.gov/coronavirus.
+Additional details are available at nps.gov.
 Please recreate responsibly.

 Transportation and Logistics Assistance

 We recognize that limiting the number of people on a bus may be cost prohibitive.
 Our team is willing to work with education groups to explore transportation assistance fund options to help reimburse potential bus costs.
-If you are interested in transportation assistance, please indicate that on the comment section of your education group request form.
+If you are interested in transportation assistance, please fill out and return the transportation assistance request letter included in the initial email.
 We will also work with education groups to discuss pod logistics, potential pod routes and sample itineraries to ensure that students and visitors can safely enjoy the park.

 Bookstore and Restroom Use

-The Visitor Center and Natural Historic Association bookstore will be open to education groups in a limited capacity.
+The visitor center and bookstore will be open to education groups in a limited capacity.
 Five people, four students and one chaperone, from the education group are allowed inside the bookstore for up to 10 minutes at a time.
 Students may only enter the bookstore if they are intending to make a purchase.

-The Visitor Center breezeway and restroom area are open to the public.
+The visitor center breezeway and restroom area are open to the public.
 Please adhere to social distancing and safety measures in these shared spaces.
-Comfort stations with restrooms are also available throughout the site in various parking areas.
-If your group plans to use the restrooms at the visitor center, please limit the number of students to no more than five at a time inside this area.
-Groups may not congregate in the breezeway.
+Comfort stations with restrooms are also available throughout the site at various parking areas.
+If your group plans to use the restrooms at the visitor center, please limit the number of students inside this area.

 To reduce environmental impact, please bring garbage bags to sort plastic, glass, and metal cans if you plan to have lunch on site.
 Education groups should place the material to be recycled in the recycle bins on the way out of the park.
 If education groups choose to have lunch on site, please stay in your pods and practice proper social distancing when possible.

-There are a few wheelchair accessible trails within the park and all of our visitor centers are ADA accessible.
+There are a few wheelchair accessible trails within the park and our visitor center and museum are accessible.
 Please let us know if you have any participants that require an accessible site.

 Thank you for helping us ensure that all visitors, staff, and students have a safe and enjoyable experience here Craters of the Moon National Monument and Preserve.